ankush17100/dev_notes_quirks/README.md

 PRs are welcomed and ecncouraged.

 # Pytorch
-`model.cuda()`<br>
+`model.cuda()` and `model.to(torch.device('cuda')`<br>
-is a succinct command to get the model to GPU but it returns self(the model) which can be very infuriating when you are in a hurry and it returns the 20 line list of parameters of your model.
+returns self(the model) which can be very infuriating when you are in a hurry and it returns the 20 line list of parameters of your model.
+These methods are also almost the same, just the difference being that `model.to(device)` provides flexibity as deivce variable can be cuda or cpu using an `if`;depending on whether the computer has a CUDA compatible GPU.<br>

+`Tensor.retain_grad()`<br>
+By default pytorch only updates gradients for leaf tensors but using this method the graidients are updated for that non leaf tensor also.

 `nn.Module`<br> does not have a builtin `.device` method that is for tensors.
 The reason being that nn.Module can hold different types of data and on different devices.<br>
 Workaround for this is to use `next(model.parameters()).device`.<br>